kuglerh/Esrrb/README.md

  - If asked, chose the F# kernel in Jupyter
  - Use the "Run" button to execute the cells in the notebook

-The REIN files for generating model in Fig 8 is:
+The REIN files for generating the results in Fig 8 is:

 https://github.com/kuglerh/Esrrb/blob/main/Esrrb.rein